icecube/icetray-public/dataio/resources/docs/serialization.rst

 Making a class serializable
 =============================

 Classes that are to make the round-trip to disk inside .i3 files need serialize() methods.
-Pending more documenation here, see the `boost::serialization documentation <http://www.boost.org/libs/serialization>`_ directly for general information on writing serialization methods, or follow one of the many examples in project dataclasses.
+Pending more documenation here, see the `boost::serialization documentation <http://www.boost.org/doc/libs/1_57_0/libs/serialization/doc/index.html>`_ directly for general information on writing serialization methods, or follow one of the many examples in project dataclasses.
+Note, that even though we've switched from boost::serialization to icecube::serialization, the docs linked previously are still valid.
+That links to boost 1.57 docs, which is where we're frozen at.
+A simple change of the namespace from boost to icecube should be pretty much all the change you'll need.

 I3_SERIALIZABLE
 ^^^^^^^^^^^^^^^^^^